-OFPA specifies the membership composition of the NOSB as follows.
+OFPA as amended (7 U.S.C.
+6501 et. seq.
+2018) specifies the membership composition of the NOSB as follows.
 The NOSB shall be composed of 15 members, of which:

-- Four shall be individuals who own or operate an organic farming operation; - Two shall be individuals who own or operate an organic handling operation; - One shall be an individual who owns or operates a retail establishment with significant trade in organic products; - Three shall be individuals with expertise in areas of environmental protection and resource conservation; - Three shall be individuals who represent public interest or consumer interest groups; - One shall be an individual with expertise in the fields of toxicology, ecology, or biochemistry; - One shall be an individual who is a certifying agent as identified under OFPA, 7 U.S.C. § 6518(b)
+- Four shall be individuals who own or operate an organic farming operation, or employees of such individuals; - Two shall be individuals who own or operate an organic handling operation, or employees of such individuals; - One shall be an individual who owns or operates a retail establishment with significant trade in organic products, or employees of such individuals; - Three shall be individuals with expertise in areas of environmental protection and resource conservation; - Three shall be individuals who represent public interest or consumer interest groups; - One shall be an individual with expertise in the fields of toxicology, ecology, or biochemistry; and - One shall be an individual who is a certifying agent as identified under OFPA, 7 U.S.C. § 6518(b)